derekmorr/Extension-Dynamic-Biomass-Fuels/README_DynamicBiomassFuels2.2.txt

-Title:			README_DynamicBiomassFuels
+Title:			README_DynamicBiomassFuels2.2
 Project:		LANDIS-II Landscape Change Model
 Project Component:	Extension-Dynamic-Biomass-Fuels
 Component Deposition:	https://github.com/LANDIS-II-Foundation/Extension-Dynamic-Biomass-Fuels
 Author:			LANDIS-II Foundation
 Origin Date:		13 May 2017
-Final Date:		13 May 2017
+Final Date:		15 Jun 2017

 Welcome to the source code repository for Extension-Dynamic-Biomass-Fuels, a LANDIS-II disturbance extension.

-Extension-Dynamic-Biomass-Fuels can replace Extension-Dynamic-Fuels in the Dynamic Fire Fuel System.
+Extension-Dynamic-Biomass-Fuels can replace Extension-Dynamic-Fuel-System in the Dynamic Fire Fuel System.
-The Dynamic Fire Fuel System couples Extension-Dynamic-Fire with a dynamic fuels extension, currently either Extension-Dynamic-Fuels or Extension-Dynamic-Biomass-Fuels.
-This extension is identical to Extension-Dynamic-Fuels except for the calculation of species values (see below).
+The Dynamic Fire Fuel System couples Extension-Dynamic-Fire-System with a dynamic fuels extension, currently either Extension-Dynamic-Fuel-System or Extension-Dynamic-Biomass-Fuels.
+This extension is identical to Extension-Dynamic-Fuel-System except for the calculation of species values (see below).
 Specifically, this extension uses cohort biomass in addition to cohort age, conifer mortality, and post disturbance information at each site to classify every active site into a season-independent fuel type.
 This extension requires that succession extension that calculates TOTAL biomass for every cohort.
 Currently, only Extension-Biomass-Succession calculates total cohort biomass.

 Extension-Dynamic-Biomass-Fuels will produce maps of fuel types, percent conifer, and percent dead fir, and it produces four site variables that can be seen by all other extensions: fuel type, percent conifer, percent hardwood, and percent dead fir.
 Assigning active sites to fuel types is a required input for Extension-Dynamic-Fire, which utilizes fuel type classification in combination with seasonal and other parameters, to determine fire spread rates.

-The Dynamic Fuel Fire System requires that a dynamic fuels extension (currently, either Extension-Dynamic-Fuels or Extension-Dynamic-Biomass-Fuels) be in close synchrony with a dynamic fire extension (currently, Extension-Dynamic-Fire).
+The Dynamic Fuel Fire System requires that a dynamic fuels extension (currently, either Extension-Dynamic-Fuel-System or Extension-Dynamic-Biomass-Fuels) be in close synchrony with a dynamic fire extension (currently, Extension-Dynamic-Fire-System).
-For this reason this extension should be listed IMMEDIATELY BEFORE "Extension-Dynamic-Fire" in the Disturbance Extension section of the LANDIS-II scenario setup file (see the scenario_*.txt file in the \examples directory).
+For this reason this extension should be listed IMMEDIATELY BEFORE "Extension-Dynamic-Fire-System" in the Disturbance Extension section of the LANDIS-II scenario setup file (see the scenario_*.txt file in the \examples directory).